ShawnYaaaaa/drug_detection_auto_finetune_yolov12_pipeline/README.md

 ## Acknowledgements

-This project is based on and extends the work by the YOLOv12 authors [Yunjie Tian et al.](https://github.com/sunsmarterjie/yolov12).
+This project is based on and extends the work by the YOLOv12 authors [Chien Yeh et al.](https://github.com/sunsmarterjie/yolov12).
 We thank them for their excellent contribution to the field.

 ---